Cruise from Stockholm – the essential guide

 Learn about the fairytale Nobel Gala, the history of Alfred Nobel, and the Nobel Prize recipients.
 An excellent activity for kids is called “Bubble Chamber,” which they’ll love.

-For a good lunch, head across Strömbron towards Kungsträdgården (The King’s Garden).
+Head across Strömbron towards Kungsträdgården (The King’s Garden) for a good lunch.
 This is a great place to relax or grab lunch at one of the many nearby eateries.

 Gamla Stan’s most famous shopping streets are Västerlånggatan and Österlånggatan, where you can easily spend the afternoon exploring.
 Discover even Prästgatan- a more charming medieval street is hard to find.